C++17 in Detail, Lambda and Data Members

 About the Bundle

-Learn about the C++17 changes, plus the Story of lambda expressions across recent C++ versions, and then how to properly initialize data members.
+Learn about all major C++17 changes, plus the Story of lambda expressions across recent C++ versions, and then various aspects of Initialization.
 All to improve your knowledge about Modern C++.

 About the Books